If you’re seeking bell ringers to use in your high school, middle school, or even elementary classroom, this post is for you.

 Don’t underestimate the power of silent reading.

-Bell ringers are key components to a solid classroom management plan.
+Bell ringers are key components of a solid classroom management plan.
 Now you have some great bell ringer ideas to try with students.

 Say goodbye to beginning-of-class distractions!